console Package¶

 console.screen module¶

-This module generates ANSI character codes to manage terminal screens and move the cursor around.
+This module generates ANSI character codes to manage terminal screens and move the cursor around, via a Screen class.

 Context-managers with contextlib inspired by: